Learn how to upload items directly into your auction by uploading items individually and by using the Handbid's Import Items feature.

-A Code is used so you can use to identify your item.
+A Code is used so you can use it to identify your item.
 You can make your item codes anything you want (letters or numbers), but once you set this and import, you do not want to change it.
 Handbid will use this column as a key for future uploads.
 What does that mean?
 It means that if you upload an item with code 100 and then do another upload with code 100, Handbid will match on the code and update (overwrite) what is already in the system for item code 100.
 Item codes are required in the item upload spreadsheet.
 Get more information on How to Assign Item Codes.

 The auction name should be short and descriptive so your bidders understand what the item is.
 If you have more than one of the same item we recommend adding a (1), (2), or (a), (b) to the name so they are not exactly the same.
 Item Names have to be less than 54 characters.
 Please note: There are limitations on how long it can be so it will fit on a mobile screen.

 This is the type of item.
-You can only to use the types Silent, Live, ForSale, Ticket or Appeal.
+You can only to use the types Silent, Live, ForSale, Ticket, or Appeal.
 Any other value here will give you an error.

 Each item must be put into a category as everything in the Handbid App is organized by category.
 If you leave this field blank, Handbid will not assign a category to the item.
-However, ONLY items in categories appear to end users.
+However, ONLY items in categories appear to end-users.
 So if you do want it to show up on your site, create a category and assign it to an item.
 As a best practice, make sure that you spell the category names correctly when adding it to an item, though categories will start to appear as you type, if you type a category name with a typo, it will create a new category with that typo.
-For example, if one row has "Dining Out" and another row has "Dinning Out", Handbid will create two separate categories!
+For example, if one row has "Dining Out" and another row has "Dining Out", Handbid will create two separate categories!

-This is the field to input a description about your item.
+This is the field to input a description of your item.
 Please be careful with pasting from the web or word processors, as sometimes text editors add hidden characters.
 When in doubt, make sure your description is plain text in UTF-8 format.
 If you are not sure, use Google Sheets.
 It supports only UTF-8.